sirzur/DJA0230TLS/ROOT.md

 Important note:  I have always used the two step push procedure to gain root access, but have been advised that the above should be enough for the DJA0230.

-To load the file on the GenieACS GUI.
+To load the file on the GenieACS GUI:

 a.
 Go to the "Admin" tab.

 b.
 Go to "Files" subtab (on left);

 c.
 Click "New";

 d.
 Select Type -> 3 Vendor Configuration File;

 e.
 File -> Browse (select our config file that has just been created with the seven lines);

 f.
 Save.

 14. Perform a 'kick fix' to the device via terminal using the curl command and uuencode of device ID noted above